kissmetrics/km-support/_posts/2016-01-27-average-occurrences-between-two-events.md

 ![Average calculation][2]

-For someone to be counted, they need to have 1) done the first event before the conversion event, and 2) done the conversion event in the date range.
+For someone to be counted, they need to have done the conversion event in the date range.

 **Example**: On average, how many times does someone view the product details page before purchasing in the month of January?